AeriaVelocity/sued/README.md

 A text editor that works and is an editor.

-sued is a line editor, similar to the venerable and standard ed text editor, just simpler and not nearly as powerful.
+sued is a vector-oriented line editor, kind of similar to the venerable and standard ed text editor, just simpler and not nearly as powerful.

+~~Yes, I know ed doesn't use vectors, shut up~~

 Syntax highlighting?
 Code analysis? *Modal editing?* ***Cursor positioning??***